pali-english/pali-english.github.io/README.md

 and a tiger as the fifth,
 the brahmin walks on without worry.

+    Mātaraṁ pitaraṁ hantvā, rājāno dve ca sotthiye;
+        Mātaraṁ: mother
+        pitaraṁ: father
+        hantvā: having slain, having killed
+        rājāno: kings
+        dve: two
+        ca: and
+        sotthiye: safe, secure, prosperous (This word isn't usually used to refer to "kings" but its exact meaning in this context might depend on the original text.)

+    Veyagghapañcamaṁ hantvā, anīgho yāti brāhmaṇo.
+        Veyagghapañcamaṁ: tiger as the fifth
+        hantvā: having slain, having killed
+        anīgho: without worry, unhindered
+        yāti: walks, goes
+        brāhmaṇo: the brahmin (priestly or scholarly class in ancient India)

 Suppabuddhaṁ pabujjhanti,
 sadā gotamasāvakā;
 Yesaṁ divā ca ratto ca,